normoes/aws-helpers/README.md

 ```
 # List all instance IDs in cluster
 python /path/to/aws_get_instance_service_runs_on.py instance-ids --region eu-west-2 --cluster my-cluster
-# List all service names
+# List all service names deployed in the cluster
 python /path/to/aws_get_instance_service_runs_on.py by-service-name --region eu-west-2 --cluster my-cluster --list
 ```